Anthony-Wang79/anthony-wang79.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D.
 Candidate at the School of Economics, Fudan University.
-My research interests lie in the intersection of Insurance, Health Economics, Information Economics, and Chinese Economy.
+My research interests lie in the intersection of Insurance, Health Economics, and Information Economics.

 You can find my CV [here](../assets/CV.pdf).